hlisdero/cargo-check-deadlock/README.md

 ## Model checker

-The model checker LoLA can be downloaded [here](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/).
+The model checker LoLA can be downloaded [from the official website](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/).
 It must be compiled from the source code.

 An alternative mirror with detailed instructions is available on GitHub: <https://github.com/hlisdero/lola>